 Got a question?
 Built-in system help and user tutorials are designed to guide even the most inexperienced user every step of the way. technology.

 Set up to eight unique profiles based on application, user, experiment, etc.—very useful when multiple users share a single system.

 Set your own stability criteria for up to 12 parameters to alert you and the system when measurements are stable and ready to record.

 Rapid A/Ci Curves in Minutes with the SSCO2R™ Method

-Single Step CO2 Ramping – No empty leaf step or post processing needed!
+Single Step CO2 Ramping – No empty chamber step or post processing needed!

 The SSCO2R Method is a new high-speed ramping technique that eliminates all post-processing, allowing A-Ci curves to be produced in real time directly on the CIRAS-4 console.

 Our Original High-Speed CO₂ Ramping Technique

 The CIRAS-4 has the ability to rapidly change the CO₂ gas concentration while simultaneously and continuously recording data.
 Linear ramps of CO₂ concentration are even simpler to program and record than in previous instruments.
 Now that there is no longer a need to define a response script for a ramp test in the CIRAS-4, the process is faster than ever.